-The speed and targeting limitations of traditional OOH have been eased by the advent of DOOH, which is found in many of the same places as static OOH, but on digital screens.
-When working with OOH, at least in its traditional static format, there is always pre-planning and the time needed to deploy a campaign.
-Advanced bookings for OOH are often made 60-90 days beforehand, and the format is limited in its ability to be targeted and contextual.
+The speed and targeting limitations of traditional OOH have been eased by the advent of digital out-of-home advertising (DOOH), which is found in many of the same places as static OOH, but on digital screens.
+When working with OOH, at least in its traditional static format, there was always pre-planning and the time needed to deploy a campaign.
+Advanced bookings for OOH were often made 60-90 days beforehand, and it was limited in its ability to be targeted and contextual.